 COMPARING EQUITY: YOUR HAND VS. YOUR OPPONENTS

-Calculating the equity of your hand against your opponent’s range while at the table is always going to be an inexact science unless you’re some kind of math prodigy, but for the mathematically challenged among us, there are shortcuts we can take.
-While this could have an article all of its own, here is the CliffsNotes version of how to estimate your hand’s equity against your opponent’s range.
+Calculating the equity of your hand versus your opponent’s range while at the table is never going to be an exact science unless you’re a math prodigy.
+However, for those of us less mathematically inclined, there are some shortcuts you can take.
+Here’s a quick guide on how to estimate your hand’s equity against your opponent’s range:

 As you can see, it’s a pretty complicated process and takes a lot of practice before you’re able to use it at the tables!
 However, if you can become good at it, it will give you a huge advantage over your opponents.